huggingface/blog/bloom-inference-optimization.md

 This is extremely important because they are smaller, so everything is faster when working with them.

-First, you have to abandon hope to have exactly the same logits at the end down to the bytes.
-PyTorch versions can change the kernels and introduce subtle differences, and different hardware might yield different results because of different architecture (and you probably don't want to dev on a A100 GPU all the time for cost reasons).
+First, you have to abandon all hope to have exactly the same logits at the end down to the bytes.
+PyTorch versions can change the kernels and introduce subtle differences, and different hardware might yield different results because of different architecture (and you probably don't want to develop on a A100 GPU all the time for cost reasons).

 ***Getting a good strict test suite is really important for all models***